 ⏰ 4 hours

-* We can adjust the pickup time (if everybody agrees) based on the weather.
+* We will adjust the pickup time based on the season and potentially based on the weather.

 📍We will pick you up at your accommodation (between Å and Hamnøy)